Miscellaneous

 An art over 1000 years old

 Sasano is a region in the Japanese city of Yonezawa, the birthplace of the art more than 1200 years ago.
-Bori, in Japanese, means carving, carving.
-The craft has been passed down from generation to generation, and was known only locally until the 17th century.
-Then, during the time of the shogunate Yozan Uesugi, because the economy was developing very slowly, it was decided that the craft and figurines should be promoted throughout Japan.
-The action was a success, and the figurines became known throughout the country and then around the world.
+Bori in Japanese means carving, carving.
+The craft was passed down from generation to generation and was only known locally until the 17th century.
+Then, during the reign of Yozan Uesugi, because the economy was developing very slowly, it was decided that the craft and figurines should be promoted throughout Japan.
+It was a success, and the figurines became known throughout the country and then all over the world.

-The figurine is carved from a single piece of wood and is the element that makes this art special.
-Everything - the figurine, the decorations, the posy - is made by working with art and patience on a single piece of wood.
-And the tools are specific and traditional.
-They use a kind of chisel that looks more like a cleaver and is called Sarukiri and Chijire.
+The figurine is carved from a single piece of wood, which is what makes this art special.
+Everything - the figurine, the decorations, the pose - is obtained by artfully and patiently carving a single piece of wood.
+The tools are also specific and traditional.
+They use a type of chisel that looks more like a cleaver and are called Sarukiri and Chijire.
 The Sarukiri chisel is used by the craftsman as a knife, making delicate carvings on the piece of wood.

 The wood used is also special.
-It has to be both hard and flexible to shape the wings made by carving.
-Koshiabura and Enjyu species, found in Japan and China, are used.
+It has to be both hard and flexible to be able to shape the carved wings.
+Koshiabura and Enjyu species found in Japan and China are used.
 Figurines can be picked up and lifted by the wings without breaking them.
-Over time, the colour of the wood takes on different tones and darkens.
+Over time, the color of the wood changes tones and darkens.

 wooden figurines